ylli2000/Windows-Terminal-Lime-Theme/readme.md

 Get `Lua` from http://luabinaries.sourceforge.net/download.html

+Download the `bin` package with the exe & dll files.
 No need to install it, just extra all files to the following folder and add Windows system variables:

 `path -> add c:/Program Files/lua`